Updated on 8th August, 2022

 Many people think that online casinos bonuses are fixed.
 However, we’re pleased to tell you that they are not (in most cases anyway), they just have small print, aka terms and conditions and wagering requirements.
 Read on to find out why casinos don’t rig bonuses.

 The easiest way to look at a casino bonus is to compare it with other sectors or industries that offer ‘deals’, or sales.
 Often there are a number of “strings attached”.

 This doesn’t mean that it’s dodgy, a fix, or part of any other skullduggery.
 It just means that there are conditions that must be met.

-For example, if you take a radio advert advertising a new car leasing service, it will always have a sentence (often said very quickly) at the end of the ad stating the terms and conditions.
-It doesn’t mean that the offer is a sham, it just means that customers have to agree to the T&Cs, or fit the criteria.
+For example, if you take a radio commercial promoting a new car leasing service, it will always have a sentence (often said very quickly) at the end of the ad, stating the terms and conditions.
+It doesn’t mean that the offer is a scam, it just means that customers have to agree to the T&Cs, or fit the criteria.

 Another example is a product sale advertised on TV.
 At the bottom of the advert, or at the end, it will always state conditions of the sale or offer.
 Mostly along the lines of; while stocks last, participating stores only, one item per customer etc. Again, this doesn’t mean the sale is a con, it just means there are conditions.

 The difference with gambling providers such as online casinos and slot sites is that unlike offers and deals in other industries, they never run out of bonuses and promotions.

 This is their staple marketing method to get more customers coming in and keep them playing.

 Every casino has different bonuses, like the sign up bonus, high roller bonus, no deposit bonus and more.